nft-api/nft-api/README.md

 ### `GetWalletTokenIdTransfers`

-NFT API gets an object with number of NFT transfers and an array with all transfers of NFT by token id (asynchronous)
+NFT API gets an object with number of NFT transfers and an array with all transfers of NFT by token id (asynchronous).

 **Options**: